Aflac Insurance Review & Complaints: Accident, Life & Illness Insurance

-This policy offers coverage for medical expenses related to critical illnesses that require costly hospital stays and other care, and helps to cover the expenses that are not paid by the policyholder’s main medical insurance policy.
+This policy offers coverage for medical expenses related to critical illnesses that require costly hospital stays and other care and helps to cover the expenses that are not paid by the policyholder’s main medical insurance policy.

 This type of coverage is also available with a no medical exam option that can be issued regardless of health status.
 Again, Aflac offers the One Day Pay option on hospital plans.

-Aflac’s short-term disability plans replace a percentage of the policyholder’s income when they are unable to work for a period of time.
+Short-term disability plans replace a percentage of the policyholder’s income when they are unable to work for a period of time.
 This type of coverage is only available through workplace payroll deduction.

-Aflac’s dental insurance plans are available in several levels of coverage.
+Dental insurance plans are available in several levels of coverage.
 There are guaranteed issue policies available that can be obtained with no medical questions.

 These plans can be used at any dentist, as the plan pays the policyholder directly.
 That means there are no networks and coverage doesn’t depend on which dentist you choose, unlike with HMO or PPO plans.

-Aflac’s vision coverage plans include a yearly eye exam and coverage for lenses, frames, contacts, and more.
+Vision coverage plans include a yearly eye exam and coverage for lenses, frames, contacts, and more.

 Like the dental plan, there is no network.
 This means policyholders can choose the doctor they prefer to see.
 Again, benefits are paid directly to the insured.

-Aflac’s website does not provide a whole lot of detail regarding their products, just a brief overview of each.
-Visitors to the site are directed to call Aflac or be put in touch with an agent to get more details.
+The website does not provide a whole lot of detail regarding their products, just a brief overview of each.
+Visitors to the site are directed to call or be put in touch with an agent to get more details.

 Many experts recommend looking at other ways of saving money for unexpected medical expenses – investments that can provide growth while also ensuring a financial fallback in case of a serious diagnosis.
 Adding riders to a life insurance policy is another option to consider that can be less costly than a separate policy.

 It’s important to take the time to weigh how much you will pay into a policy versus how much you stand to gain in benefits if the day comes that you really need it, while also considering other options that could serve the same purpose.

-Aflac does not offer quotes online, and many of their policies are only available as workplace deductions.
+The insurer does not offer quotes online, and many of their policies are only available as workplace deductions.
 This makes it difficult to get an idea of what their premiums are like.

-The website does use a gimmicky method of giving visitors to the site an idea of what they can expect to pay – at the bottom of each page you’ll find the Aflac duck letting you know that you can get life insurance for about the cost of a gallon of gas per week, accident coverage for about the cost of a box of bandages, and short-term disability for the weekly cost of a movie ticket.
+The website does use a gimmicky method of giving visitors to the site an idea of what they can expect to pay – at the bottom of each page you’ll find the duck letting you know that you can get life insurance for about the cost of a gallon of gas per week, accident coverage for about the cost of a box of bandages, and short-term disability supplemental coverage for the weekly cost of a movie ticket.

-While this gimmick does help customers get an idea of how the money spent on insurance can be compare to commonly purchased items, it’s not really a reliable method of comparing rates.
+While this gimmick does help customers get an idea of how the money spent on insurance can be compared to commonly purchased items, it’s not really a reliable method of comparing rates.

 As a company that offers workplace deductions coverage, odds are good that Aflac does offer relatively affordable coverage.
-How they would compare to other companies is difficult to say without more information about the products; it seems unlikely that Aflac writes the type of term life policy that we usually use for our rate comparisons.
+How they would compare to other companies is difficult to say without more information about the products; it seems unlikely that the company writes the type of term life policy that we usually use for our rate comparisons.

-Aflac offers three methods of filing a claim.
+There are three methods of filing a claim.
 Claims forms can be downloaded from the website and then either faxed or mailed to the company.
 Faxes can be sent to 1-877-442-3522.